The Treasure of the Sierra Madre (film): Plot

-Howard is called away to assist local villagers with a seriously ill little boy.
-When the boy recovers, the next day, the villagers insist that Howard return with them to be honored.
+Howard is called away to assist local indios with a seriously ill little boy.
+When the child recovers the next day the villagers insist that Howard return with them to be honored.
 Howard leaves his goods with Dobbs and Curtin and says he will meet them later.
-Dobbs and Curtin constantly argue, until one night Dobbs shoots Curtin and takes all the gold.
-Curtin is not dead, and manages to crawl away and hide during the night.
+Dobbs and Curtin constantly argue until one night Dobbs shoots Curtin and takes all the gold.
+Curtin survives, crawling away and hiding during the night.

-Finding Curtin gone, Dobbs flees but is ambushed at a waterhole by Gold Hat and his men.
-They first toy with him, then kill him.
+Finding Curtin gone, Dobbs flees but is ambushed at a waterhole by Gold Hat and his men and killed.
 The bandits mistake the bags of gold dust for sand and dump them, taking only the burros and supplies.
-The gold is scattered by the strong wind.
-Curtin is discovered by indios and taken to Howard's village, where he recovers.
+A strong wind scatters the gold.
+Curtin is discovered by natives and taken to Howard's village, where he recovers.

-Gold Hat's gang tries to sell the stolen burros in town but a child recognizes the brands on them (and Dobbs's clothes, which the bandits are wearing) and reports them to the authorities.
+Gold Hat's gang tries to sell the stolen burros in town, but a child recognizes the brands on them and reports them to the authorities.
 The bandits are captured and summarily executed by the Federales.

 Howard and Curtin return to Durango in a dust storm hoping to reclaim their gold, only to find empty bags.
-At first shaken by the loss, first Howard, then Curtin, grasp the immense irony of their circumstances, and burst into laughter.
-Howard decides to return to the village to accept an offer of a permanent home and a position of honor, while Curtin sells their recovered property to return to the U.S., where he will seek out Cody's widow.
-As Curtin leaves, the camera pans down to a cactus as he rides past.
-Lying next to it is another empty bag.
+At first shaken by the loss, they then grasp the immense irony of their circumstances, and burst into laughter.
+Howard decides to return to the village to accept an offer of a permanent home and a position of honor, and Curtin agrees to sell their recovered property and return to the U.S., where he will seek out Cody's widow.